exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### LECT updating interval

-The frequency (in number of Exonum blocks) between checking the Bitcoin blockchain to update the node's LECT.
+The frequency (in number of Exonum blocks) between checking the Bitcoin blockchain to update the LECT of the node.

 ### Global settings